arschles/hrana/README.md

 Status
 ---
-This is a planning document only.
-Hrana is still a work in progress, and certainly is not ready for any use.
+Hrana is still a work in progress.
+It currently support (but is not tested with) the local file datasource, and nothing else.
+It is certainly not ready for production use!

-Uses
+Overview
 ---

-hrana aims to be a simple edge cache.
+Hrana aims to be a simple edge cache.
 The major goals of hrana are:

 * to move relatively small amounts of data close to where its needed (ie: configuration data to a webserver, etc...)
 * to keep the aforementioned data relatively up to date